Supersonicboss1/Helpful-Websites-Supersonicboss1/docs/minecraftserver.md

 Your server also has a server.properties file that you can edit for all kinds of special settings that are detailed on the [wiki](https://minecraft.fandom.com/wiki/Server.properties).
 To edit text files over SSH, use `nano filename`, and use the hints on screen for keyboard shortcuts, because they'll be different from what you're used to.

 ### Let your friends connect over the internet
 For one thing, **you're going to want to port forward in order to allow friends who aren't on your home wifi network to connect over the internet**.
-This is a process that differs a lot from router to router, but essentially, you're going to want to find some quick tutorial online and edit your router settings accordingly. **To see if it worked, go to https://canyouseeme.org/ and type in port 25565.
+This is a process that differs a lot from router to router, but essentially, you're going to want to find some quick tutorial online and edit your router settings accordingly. **To see if it worked, go to https://canyouseeme.org/ and type in port 25565 while the minecraft server is running.
 If it worked, the IP under "your IP" is what you're going to give to your friends to connect.**

 ### Vanilla-friendly mods and tweaks on Fabric
 Like I mentioned earlier, FabricMC is great for running modded minecraft servers, if that's your plan.
 You simply need to drop the .jar that you download from curseforge or wherever else into the "mods" folder, and then make sure that all of your friends also have that mod installed.
 To get files onto your server from your normal computer, the easiest option would be to open up powershell, then type `pscp <path-to-file-on-your-computer> SERVERUSERNAME@SERVERHOSTNAME:/home/<path-to-where-you-want-to-send-the-file>`.
 For mods, the latter half of the command will be `/home/mcserv/mods`, while for datapacks it will be `/home/mcserv/world/datapacks`.